ananthb/devhuman.net/content/posts/bifrost.md

 ## Certificate Authority Server

-Bifrost CA server is a plain HTTP server that responds to X.509 Certificate Signing Requests (CSRs) sent via HTTP POST requests.
+Bifrost CA server is a plain HTTP server that responds to X.509 Certificate Signing Requests (CSRs) sent via POST requests.
 The server validates CSRs, signs them, and returns signed certificates to clients.

 The server is stateless and doesn't store any information about clients.
-The server is also unauthenticated, meaning that anyone can request a certificate
+The server is also unauthenticated, meaning that anyone can request a certificate.

-Operators can secure access to the server in one of two ways.
+Operators can secure access to the server in one of two ways:

-1. Network-based mechanisms like reverse proxies, secure gateways, or firewalls.
+1. Place it behind a network-based protection mechanism (reverse proxy, secure gateway, firewall); or

 2. Implement a [`tinyca.Gauntlet`](https://pkg.go.dev/github.com/RealImage/bifrost@v1.20.1/tinyca#Gauntlet)
 function and build it into a custom binary.